Lettuce Bolting? 5 Things You Can Do With It

 Lettuce plants are largely self-pollinating, so if you save the seeds of open-pollinated, heirloom lettuce varieties, there’s a good chance the seeds will come true-to-type (meaning you’ll get the same variety when you plant those collected seeds into next year’s garden).
 I save seeds from all my heirloom lettuces because even if they don’t come true-to-type, the results are still delicious.
 Plus, I often end up with some very unique coloration and leaf forms.

 Slugs, earwigs and pill bugs much prefer lettuce to most other garden crops.
-If you want to keep these leaf-marring insects off broccoli, cabbage and other productive crops, just allow your bolted lettuce plants to stay right where they are.
+If you want to keep these leaf-marring insects off broccoli, cabbage and other productive crops, just allow your lettuce bolting plants to stay right where they are.
 Sprinkle an iron phosphate-based slug bait, such as Sluggo or Escar-Go, between the lettuce rows to get a grip on slug numbers.

 Subscribe now